 Rated LP Gas Capacity Low-Flow Test Rate

 U.S. Customary Units

 Up to and including 250 ft 3 /h 0.25 ft 3 /h

 Over 250 ft 3 /h up to and including 500 ft 3 /h 0.50 ft 3 /h

 Over 500 ft 3 /h 0.1 percent of

 capacity rate

 Metric Units

-Up to and including 7 m^3/h 0.007 m 3 /h
+Up to and including 7 m 3 /h 0.007 m 3 /h

 Over 7 m 3 /h up to and including 14 m 3 /h 0.014 m 3 /h

 Over 14 m 3 /h 0.1 percent of

 capacity rate

 - N.5.
-TEMPERATURE CORRECTION.- Corrections shall be made for any changes in volume resulting from the difference in air temperatures between time of passage through the device and time of volumetric determination in the proving device. - N.6.
+TEMPERATURE CORRECTION.
+Corrections shall be made for any changes in volume resulting from the difference in air temperatures between time of passage through the device and time of volumetric determination in the proving device. - N.6.
 FREQUENCY OF TEST.- A liquefied petroleum gas vapor-measuring device shall be tested before installation and allowed to remain in service for 10 years from the time last tested without being retested, unless a test is requested by: - (a) the purchaser of the product being metered, - (b) the seller of the product being metered, or - (c) the weights and measures official.

 - T.1.
-TOLERANCE VALUES.
-Maintenance and acceptance tolerances for liquefied petroleum gas vapor-measuring devices shall be as follows: - T.1.1.
-ON NORMAL TESTS.
-The maintenance and acceptance tolerances shall be 3 percent (1.03 proof) of the test draft on underregistration and 1.5 percent (0.985 proof) of the test draft on overregistration.
-[Amended 1973] - T.1.2.
-ON SPECIAL TESTS.
-The maintenance and acceptance tolerances shall be 3 percent (1.03 proof) of the test draft on underregistration and 1.5 percent (0.985 proof) of the test draft on overregistration.
-[Amended 1973] - T.1.2.1.
-ON LOW-FLAME TESTS.- The maintenance and acceptance tolerances shall be 20 percent on underregistration and 10 percent on overregistration.
+TOLERANCE VALUES ON NORMAL TESTS AND ON SPECIAL TESTS OTHER THAN LOW-FLAME TESTS.
+Maintenance and acceptance tolerances for liquefied petroleum gas vapor-measuring devices shall be 3 percent (1.03 proof) of the test draft on underregistration and 1.5 percent (0.985 proof) of the test draft on overregistration.
+[Amended 1981] - T.1.1.
+ON LOW-FLAME TESTS.
+The maintenance and acceptance tolerances shall be 20 percent on underregistration and 10 percent on overregistration.

-- UR.1.
-INSTALLATION REQUIREMENTS. - UR.1.1.
+- UR.1.1.
 CAPACITY RATE.
 A device shall be so installed that the actual maximum flow rate will not exceed the capacity rate except for short durations.
 If necessary, means for flow regulation shall be incorporated in the installation, in which case this shall be fully effective and automatic in operation. - UR.1.2.
-LEAKAGE.- The metering system shall be installed and maintained as a pressure-tight and leak-free system. - UR.2.
-USE REQUIREMENTS. - UR.2.1.
+LEAKAGE.
+The metering system shall be installed and maintained as a pressure-tight and leak-free system.

+- UR.2.1.
 AUTOMATIC TEMPERATURE COMPENSATION.
 A compensated device may not be replaced with an uncompensated device without the written approval of the weights and measures authority having jurisdiction over the device. - UR.2.2.
 INVOICES.- Any invoice on which the charge is based on units other than cubic feet or cubic meters shall have shown thereon the cubic foot or cubic meter equivalent of the unit on which the charge is based.